Sands45/Average-Joes-3620-FRC/README.md

    * The cart we would roll to finals for competitions.
    * 24" deep
    * 68" tall collapsed.
-   * Integrated battery charger (bottom left side, not resolved in CAD.
+   * Nine battery rack and charger (bottom left side, not resolved in CAD.
 We re-used existing shelves for the batteries).
    * Tool drawers (bottom right side.
 Gladiator garage drawer unit donated).
    * Monitors and computer for qualifier match schedule and streaming matches in pits (facing aisle on end).
    * About 1300 lbs loaded - 9 batteries are heavy!